sebastiansam55/python-steganography/README.md

 If the password is different the output of the command will be all "n"s unless it is able to find the changes or the noise by random chance.
 The reason for this is clear if you look at the `char_map` which has `(0, 0, 0)` mapped to `n`.
 Meaning if the program tries to compare a point that has been unchanged the result will be `(0, 0, 0)`.

-## `sig` script
-Small script from another project that I also found useful here.
-Takes a file extension as the only option at gets the image signature (using imagemagcik's `identify`) and prints them out.

 ### Improvements
 Obviously expanding the number of characters available.
 I kept away from changing transparency as I think that a lot of sites probably totally strip that out when uploading.
 Probably colud get away with changing the colors by more than one per channel.